Laptop vs. Tablet: Which is Right for You?

 Different business users have different needs:

-Along with the benefits of a full keyboard, the faster processors in most laptops make them better for typical office work (word processing, spreadsheets, etc.).
+- In the office: Along with the benefits of a full keyboard, the faster processors in most laptops make them better for typical office work (word processing, spreadsheets, etc.).
 Still, a tablet can be a useful auxiliary device for some users.
+Advantage: Laptop.

-For salespeople and other road warriors, a tablet is much easier to travel with (no backpack needed!).
+- On the road: For salespeople and other road warriors, a tablet is much easier to travel with (no backpack needed!).
 A tablet also may be less obtrusive at meetings, and easier to manage for presenting quick product demos.
 However, an ultralight laptop with a quiet keyboard and specs designed for this application is not much different, at the end of the day.
+Advantage: None.